sergiocollado/potpourri/Notes_on_GitHub.md

 If you want a quick overview about now does this all work, the you can check the, [tutorial](https://guides.github.com/activities/hello-world/)  :link:

+The Github desktop application can be found at: https://desktop.github.com/

 ### Toolboxes: [Pretty usefull tools](https://github.com/integrations/) :link: